fagan2888/returnsseries/README.md

 Freq: M, Name: SPX, dtype: float64
 ```

 SPX is the S&P500 Index.
-IXR is the Consumer Staples sub-sector of the S&P500 Index; this contains companies such as CVS Health and Colgate-Palmolive.
+IXR is the Consumer Staples sub-sector of the S&P500 Index; this contains companies like CVS Health and Colgate-Palmolive.

 *rd.spx* is a *pandas.Series* of monthly returns for SPX from Yahoo Finance. *rd.ixr* is a *pandas.Series* of daily returns for IXR from Yahoo Finance.

 The *ReturnsSeries* class handles time-sample conversions, so our analysis can mix data of different frequencies.

-We first need to convert our *pandas.Series* objects into *ReturnsSeries*
+We first need to convert our *pandas.Series* objects into *ReturnsSeries*.
 ```
 import returnsseries as rs
 spx = rs.ReturnsSeries(series=rd.spx, periods_per_year=12)
 ```
-To instantiate a *ReturnsSeries* you need to provide a *pandas.Series* of your return data, and a value for periods_per_year which indicates the frequency of the returns.
-Because *rd.spx* has monthly returns, we set periods_per_year=12.
+To instantiate a *ReturnsSeries* you need to provide a *pandas.Series* of your return data, and a value for *periods_per_year* which indicates the frequency of the returns.
+Because *rd.spx* has monthly returns, we set *periods_per_year=12*.

 In *returnsseries.utils* the function *annual_median* can estimate the number of periods per year from a *pandas.Series* which automates this argument for you.
 ```
 import returnsseries.utils as ru periods_per_year = ru.annual_median(rd.ixr)
-print periods_per_year
 ixr = rs.ReturnsSeries(rd.ixr, periods_per_year)
 ```